-Emphasis of Matter - Liquidation Basis of Preparation
+Emphasis of Matter - Basis of Preparation

-We draw attention to Note 2 to the financial report, which describes the liquidation basis of preparation.
-Under the liquidation basis of preparation, all assets and liabilities are measured at their liquidation value.
+We draw attention to Note 1 to the financial report, which describes the basis of preparation.
+Under the liquidation basis of preparation, assets and liabilities are measured at their realisable value unless otherwise set out in the accounting policies.
 Our opinion is not modified in respect of this matter.